 Women's Global Leadership Program

-Each two-day session lasts includes a mix of interactive leadership development and communications training; seminar discussions on the global economic, security, and technology landscape; and a dinner event with a prominent speaker.
+Each in-person session includes a mix of interactive leadership development and communications training; seminar discussions on the global economic, security, and technological landscape; and a dinner event with a prominent speaker.

 The program’s leadership and communication training addresses specific challenges faced by women executives and builds critical skills to boost Fellows’ career trajectories.
 Fellows gain skills through a variety of experiential team-based challenges that foster good communication, strategy, and collaboration.
 Executive communications training, including on-camera training, gives participants tools to hone their message and present ideas with power, passion, and presence.